baronefr/openlab-report-template/README.md

 ## Contributing

 Contributions are welcome!
-Please open a PR for any improvoment.
+Please open a PR for any improvement.

 ## License

 The template is released under the MIT license.
-CERN and CERN Openlab assets are [© CERN](https://copyright.web.cern.ch/).
+CERN and CERN openlab assets are [© CERN](https://copyright.web.cern.ch/).